 Free Fun Things to Do in Orlando

-Orlando is a sports fan's paradise, with UCF's collegiate teams and professional sports teams, including Orlando Magic basketball and Orlando Pride soccer teams providing plenty of action.
+Orlando is a sports fan's paradise, with University of Central Florida's collegiate teams and professional sports teams, including Orlando Magic basketball and Orlando Pride soccer teams providing plenty of action.

 For Families with Kids

-Although Orlando is famous for its theme parks, there are plenty of fun things to do with your kids, including gathering for a free movie under the night sky in Central Park in Winter Park.
+Although Orlando is famous for its theme parks, there are also other fun things to do with your kids, including gathering for a free movie under the night sky in Central Park in Winter Park.
 For families with toddlers, Leu Gardens is a good choice with its free storytime events once a month.

 Orlando, FL Schools